Circumcision and law

 Laws restricting, regulating, or banning circumcision, some dating back to ancient times, have been enacted in many countries and communities.
 In the case of non-therapeutic circumcision of children, proponents of laws in favor of the procedure often point to the rights of the parents or practitioners, namely the right of freedom of religion.
 Those against the procedure point to the boy's right of freedom from religion.
-In several court cases, judges have pointed to the irreversible nature of the act, the grievous harm to the boy's body, and the right to self-determination, and bodily integrity.
+In several court cases, judges have pointed to the irreversible nature of the act,grievous body harm, as well as the right to self-determination, and bodily integrity.

 History

 Judaism

 There are ancient religious requirements for circumcision.
 The Hebrew Bible commands Jews to circumcise their male children on the eighth day of life, and to circumcise their male slaves.
 Laws which ban circumcision are also ancient.
 The ancient Greeks prized the foreskin and disapproved of the Jewish custom of circumcision.
 1 Maccabees, 1:60–61 states that King Antiochus IV of Syria, the occupying power of Judea in 170 BCE, outlawed circumcision on penalty of death, one of the grievances leading to the Maccabean Revolt.

 According to the Historia Augusta, the Roman emperor Hadrian issued a decree which banned circumcision in the empire, and some modern scholars argue that this was a main cause of the Jewish Bar Kokhba revolt of 132 CE.
 The Roman historian Cassius Dio, however, made no mention of such a law, instead, he blamed the Jewish uprising on Hadrian's decision to rebuild Jerusalem and rename it Aelia Capitolina, a city dedicated to Jupiter.

 Antoninus Pius permitted Jews to circumcise their own sons.
 However, he forbade the circumcision of non-Jewish males who were either foreign-born slaves of Jews and the circumcision of non-Jewish males who were members of Jewish households, in violation of Genesis 17:12.
 He also banned non-Jewish men from converting to Judaism.
 Antoninus Pius exempted the Egyptian priesthood from the otherwise universal ban on circumcision.
 Constantine the Great made it illegal to circumcise Christian slaves, and punished the owners who allowed it by freeing the Christian from slavery.